School Management Dashboard

 Hello Dribble

-Today i wanna share with you my exploration on school management dashboard
+Today i wanna share with you another exploration on school management dashboard menu Kelas, in the shot above shown about section Tugas Kelas.
+In section Tugas Kelas teacher can manage their task that given to their student

 Happy to hear any suggestions or criticisms from all of you regarding the design